chrisliatas/greek-xmltv/README.md

 # Description
 Python grubber for Greek public channels.
 Produces a custom aggregated xmltv formated file for EPG.
 Custom generated xmltv formatted guide(s) produced for Greek tv channel guide data, available from [Digea.gr][digeagr
 ] and [Ert.gr][ertgr].
 May be used in Plex, Kodi, or similar as a custom guide for setting up a dvr EPG.
+Generated files at this stage use greek language only, for programme names, descritpions and channel names, where available.

 # Usage
 ### Using the generated .xml xmltv files